deekshaarora12/pong-stage-deekshaarora12/Stage0/give-me-a-name-too.md

   When the user enters the details

-  Then if the player is new it gets registered else the player is alredy existing
+  Then if the player is new it gets registered else the player is already existing and needs to login

 ### Scenario: Verify the existing player credentials